manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

  - [wordlist.zip](https://bit.ly/wordlist_test)

-	Extract the script *`wordlist.sh`* from the compressed file and store it on your local system, for example in the `Downloads` folder.
+	Extract the script *`wordlist.sh`* from the compressed file and store it on your system, for example the `Downloads` folder.

 	----
 	## About the script - *`wordlist.sh`*

-	The script contains a piece of code that checks whether the document contains any disallowed words or incorrect usage according to Oracle Documentation Style Guide (OSG).
+	The script contains a lightweight program that checks whether the documents or labs contain any disallowed words or incorrect usage according to [Oracle Documentation Style Guide (OSG)](https://docs-uat.us.oracle.com/en/sptest/osgxx/) and [Oracle's Inclusive Language standard](https://confluence.oraclecorp.com/confluence/x/Q81_QgE).

-	> **Note**: This script works only on the local files on your system, and not on any server or cloud locations.
+	> **Note**: This program works only with local files on your system, and not on any server, network, or cloud locations.

-	You can run the script in these environments:
+	You can run the program in these environments:
-	- git Bash
+	- Git Bash
-	- Windows PowerShell
+	- Windows PowerShell (and PowerShell ISE)
 	- Windows Command Prompt

-	> **Note**: Windows Command Prompt does not recognize shell script.
-It internally calls PowerShell to run the script.
+	> **Note**: Windows Command Prompt does not recognize Linux shell programs.
+It internally calls PowerShell to run the program.

 	----
-	## Run the script
+	## Run the program

-	Open the CLI window, for example git Bash, Windows PowerShell, or Command Prompt, and do the following.
+	Open a CLI window, such as Git Bash, Windows PowerShell, or Command Prompt, and do the following.

+	> **Note**: You require Git Bash to run this program.
+If you do not have Git Bash on your system, then you can get it from their site - [Git Downloads](https://git-scm.com/downloads).

 	1. Go to the folder from where you want to check the contents for disallowed words.

 		```
-		$ <copy>cd github/your-repo/your-contents-or-workshop-folder</copy>
+		$ <copy>cd github/[your-repo]/[your-contents-or-workshop-folder]</copy>
 		```

 	1. Specify the full path of the script *`wordlist.sh`* and press **Enter** to run it.